Guts World Tour: Philanthropy and activism

 According to Billboard, Rodrigo donated over US$2 million to several organizations around the world.
-On the night of the tour's first show, in Thousand Palms, Rodrigo spoke about Fund 4 Good and her support for reproductive rights through her Instagram.
-Rodrigo announced that the fund would directly support community non-profit organizations that advocate for girls education, support reproductive rights, and prevent gender-based violence.
-Rodrigo also revealed that part of the proceeds from ticket sales from the tour would go to Fund 4 Good, as well as to the National Network of Abortion Funds of North America.
-On March 6, 2024, it was announced that HeadCount, a non-profit organization that promotes participation in democracy in the United States through music and culture, would have a booth at all shows of the tour in the country and would assist those who wish to register to vote in the U.S. elections.
+On the night of the tour's first show in Thousand Palms, Rodrigo spoke about Fund 4 Good and her support for reproductive rights through her Instagram.
+Rodrigo announced that the fund would directly support community nonprofit organizations that advocate for girls education, support reproductive rights, and prevent gender-based violence.
+Rodrigo also revealed that part of the proceeds from ticket sales from the tour would go to Fund 4 Good and the National Network of Abortion Funds of North America.
+On March 6, 2024, it was announced that HeadCount, a nonprofit organization that promotes participation in democracy in the US through music and culture, would have a booth at all shows of the tour in the country and would assist those who wish to register to vote in the US elections.